 Economic Innovation & Partnerships seeks to establish the University as a recognized center of invention, innovation, entrepreneurship, partnering and economic development.

 The Gateway enables outside entities to access the University’s knowledge-based assets and provides UD personnel support to form partnerships outside the University.

 firstname.lastname@example.org (302) 831-1110

-The Facilities and Auxiliary Services unit consists of four departments: Auxiliary Services, Facilities Administration, Facilities Management, and Facilities Planning & Construction.
+The Facilities, Real Estate and Auxiliary Services unit consists of Real Estate, Auxiliary Services, Facilities Administration, Facilities Management, and Facilities Planning & Construction.
 This unit is responsible for the maintenance and upkeep of the University's physical plant, which includes all academic, administrative, residential and conference facilities.
 This unit also oversees all minor and major renovations and construction projects on campus.

 The Office of Auxiliary Services is responsible for the main auxiliary units of the University, including the Bob Carpenter Center, Dining Services, Conference Services, Financial and Information Services, and Supporting Services.

 Information Technologies is responsible for instructional, research, and administrative information technologies and services.
 The primary service departments are Client Support & Services, Management Information Services, Network and Systems Services, University Media Services, Web Development, and the IT Help Center.